 Graduates may choose to embark on professional careers as project managers, design engineers and engineering asset managers with consultancies, local government, road authorities, mining companies and construction companies.

-“All modules of this programme were very practical, particularly the “Geotechnical Engineering” module which was highly related to my current work as a civil Works Supervisor at the MTR Corporation, responsible for the daily quality and safety supervision on site.
+“All courses of this programme were very practical, particularly the “Geotechnical Engineering” course which was highly related to my current work as a civil Works Supervisor at the MTR Corporation, responsible for the daily quality and safety supervision on site.
 The knowledge and experience I gained from this programme have helped a lot with my career development.”

 Ho Yuen Wing

 Having been recognised at QF Level 5, this top-up degree programme meets the standard of locally-accredited bachelor's degree programmes.
 Upon graduation, students can pursue their further studies at Master’s degree level in Hong Kong or Overseas.

 |Wong Ho Tai||EAHK Outstanding Performance Scholarship 2021-22|

 Connect with SHAPE Community

 Registration No. : 211755.
 It is a matter of discretion for individual employers to recognise any qualification to which this course may lead.